Healthdirect Free Australian health advice you can count on.

 Both methadone and buprenorphine are used to help treat opioid dependence or misuse.
 Your doctor will work with you to decide the best treatment for you.

-If you have chronic (long-term) pain, your doctor might suggest lifestyle changes to help you manage the discomfort.
-This may include physical fitness and activity pacing, social activities, relaxation techniques and overall health management.
+If you have chronic (long-term) pain, your doctor might suggest lifestyle changes to help manage the discomfort.
+This may include:

-You can find more information here about options for managing chronic pain.
+Find out more about options for managing chronic pain.

 When should I see my doctor?